MinionsHero/easyDeal/doc/en-US/numberInput.md

 > + revision：When user entered invalid value, it will be forced to valid one.Such as,
 >   + min：When user is entering,it will be forced transferring to min value.
 >   + max：When user is entering,it will be forced transferring to max value.
->   + supportNegative：When user is negative symbol,it will be blocked.
 >   + decimalPlace：When user entered number string that decimal place is greater than decimalPlace, the redundant decimal places will be truncated by force。
 > + prompt：When user enters an invalid value, only prompt an event, which are used by developers (in most cases for personalized reminders to the user).